viamrobotics/docs/docs/registry/upload/_index.md

 ### Update an existing module using a GitHub action

 To update an existing module in the [Viam registry](https://app.viam.com/registry) using continuous integration (CI), you can use one of two Github actions.
-For most use cases, we recommend the [`build-action` GitHub action](https://github.com/viamrobotics/build-action) which provides a simple cross-platform build setup.
+For most use cases, we recommend the [`build-action` GitHub action](https://github.com/viamrobotics/build-action) which provides a simple cross-platform build setup for multiple platforms: x86, ARM Linux, and MacOS.
 However, if you already have your own CI with access to arm runners or only inted to build on `x86` or `mac`, you may also use the [`upload-module` GitHub action](https://github.com/viamrobotics/upload-module) instead which allows you to define the exact build steps.

 1. Edit your custom module with the changes you'd like to make.